School Science Lessons

 16.6.7.0 Heptane, C7H16

-Heptane, BP 98oC, RD 0.68, nine isomers, normal heptane has similar properties to normal hexane.
+Heptane, BP 98 oC, RD 0.68, nine isomers, normal heptane has similar properties to normal hexane.

 16.7.9 Octane number

-Some hydrocarbons with unbranched carbon chains prematurely explode in the cylinder and produce an audible knocking sound or "ping" sound (knocking, pinking).
+They produce an audible knocking sound or "ping" sound (knocking, pinking).

 A scale of "knock property" has isooctane (2,2,4-trimethylpentane) at 100 (a good fuel) and heptane at 0 (a poor fuel).